Overview of Our Work

-The federal government mandates that every state have a protection and advocacy (P&A) system.
+Federal law requires that every state have a Protection and Advocacy (P&A) agency.
 We are the P&A for North Carolina.
 As a P&A, our responsibilities include the following:

 - Ensure that people with disabilities live in safe and humane conditions;

 - Inform individuals about their legal rights and how to enforce them;

 - Ensure that people with disabilities are not unnecessarily institutionalized; and

 - Enforce the rights of all North Carolinians with disabilities under federal and state law.

 To achieve our goals, we use the following strategies:

 - We take cases that have the potential to create systemic change and improve the lives of people with many disabilities.

 - We make sure people with disabilities (or their families and advocates) know what their rights are and how to enforce those rights.
 We have resources on a wide range of topics on our Self-Advocacy Tools page.